Resources

 What should you know before you get a Return of a Premium Rider?

-If you're planning to use your Return of Premium Rider as a savings or investment plan, there might be better (higher returns) ways to do so.
-You could invest in a mutual fund, bonds, or stocks, or even another kind of life insurance policy that has a savings and investment benefit.
+2. Return on investment If you plan to use your Return of Premium Rider as a savings or investment plan, there might be better (higher returns) ways to do so.
+You could invest in a mutual fund, bonds, stocks, or another life insurance policy with a savings and investment benefit.

 Frequently Asked Questions